-Questions regarding information contained in this Annual Statement should be sent to Diane L. Miller-Dawson, Director of Finance, City of Akron, Municipal Building, 166 South High Street, Akron, Ohio 44308.
+Questions regarding information contained in this Annual Statement should be sent to Stephen F. Fricker, Director of Finance, City of Akron, Municipal Building, 166 South High Street, Room 205, Akron, Ohio 44308.
 The Director of Finance is the officer designated by the City to respond to questions concerning the Annual Statement and the financial matters of the City in general.
-She may be contacted at the above address or by telephone 330-375-2316, facsimile 330-375-2291 or email DMiller-Dawson@akronohio.gov.
+The Director of Finance may be contacted at the above address or by telephone 330-375-2316, facsimile 330-375-2468 or email SFricker@akronohio.gov.

-All financial and other information in this Annual Statement has been provided by the City from its records, except for information expressly attributed to other sources.
+The City has assembled all financial and other information in this Annual Statement from its records, except for information expressly attributed to other sources.
 The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historical information and is not intended to indicate future or continuing trends in the financial position or other affairs of the City.
 No representation is made that past experience, as is shown by that financial and other information, will necessarily continue or be repeated in the future.